dojo/dojo/CONTRIBUTING.md

 ## Is It Really a Support Issue

-If you aren't sure if your contribution is a defect or an enhancement, please visit the [support forum][] before attempting to submit a pull request.
+If you aren't sure if your contribution is needed or necessary, please visit the [support forum][] before attempting to submit a pull request or a ticket.

 ## Search Dojo Toolkit's Bug Database